-The Audio-Technica AT-HA5050H (link to compare prices on Amazon and B&H Photo/Video) is an expensive hybrid headphone amplifier capable of driver 8 headphones of varying impedances (rated 16 – 600 Ohms).
+The Audio-Technica AT-HA5050H is an expensive hybrid headphone amplifier capable of driver 8 headphones of varying impedances (rated 16 – 600 Ohms).

-Its hybrid amplifier circuits include tube electronics (2x E88CC tubes) at the preamp stage and solid-state electronics (2x Toshiba bipolar power transisitors) at the power amplifier stage.
-This amp is also capable of wokring with both analog and digital audio inputs due to its high-quality DAC.
+Its hybrid amplifier circuits include tube electronics (2x E88CC tubes) at the preamp stage and solid-state electronics (2x Toshiba bipolar power transistors) at the power amplifier stage.
+This amp can also work with both analog and digital audio inputs due to its high-quality DAC.

 The inputs of the HA5050H include: